muganga-charles/Simple-Java-Projects/README.md

 - practice examples.

-- then this will be con
+- then this will be co